voynich-services/engineering-docs/docs/onboarding/02-environment-setup.md

 ---
 sidebar_label: Environment Setup
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Environment Setup

-This guide will walk you through setting up your development environment for the **Quotes Project**.
+This guide will walk you through setting up your development environment for the [**Quotes Project**](https://github.com/voynich-services/quotes-project).
 It includes instructions for both **Windows** and **macOS/Linux** users.

+This environment setup is designed to be general, you'll do the same for your future internship projects.

 ---

-## Prerequisites

-- A modern operating system: Windows 10/11, macOS, or Linux.
-- Administrative privileges to install software.
-- Basic familiarity with the command line/terminal.
-- A stable internet connection.

-### Dev Tools
+## Install Dev Tools
 We recommend using the following tools for an optimal development and debugging experience:

 - **Backend:** [PyCharm Community Edition (free)](https://www.jetbrains.com/pycharm/download/), highly recommended for Python and FastAPI debugging.